 Students are taught to use peer- and self-evaluation as a natural part of daily routines and group activities.
 The use of these methods will enhance the understanding between learning and assessment and promote the construction of a stronger and more realistic self-image.

-The school year in grades 0-9 is divided into three terms.
+The school year in Grades 0-9 is divided into three terms.
 At the end of each term, the students will receive an End of Term Report.
-The first 2 terms concentrate on the progress of that individual term, while the term 3 report card assesses the entire academic year.
+The first two terms concentrate on the progress of that individual term, while the Term 3 report card assesses the entire academic year.

-In grades 10 – 12, the school year is divided into 5 periods.
+In Grades 10-12, the school year is divided into five periods.
 After each period, students will receive a report card which contains all the module grades the student has completed.
-At the end of grade 12, students will receive a transcript which contains averages, as well as the number of credits, of all the subjects the student has studied throughout the three years of high school.
+At the end of Grade 12, students will receive a transcript which contains averages as well as the number of credits of all the subjects the student has studied throughout the three years of high school.

 Students take the only standardized exam at the end of high school (Grade 12).
 The final exam for Qatar-Finland International High School students is an English language version of the digital Finnish International Final Exam (FIFE).
 It has been accredited by the Ministry of Education and Higher Education in Qatar and is considered to be the equivalent of the Qatari final exam for high school students.